-The survey ran for the time between 08.08.2012 and 13.09.2012.
+The survey ran from 8 August 2012 to 13 September 2012.
 Approximately 200 students from 27 different universities in 9 different countries answered.
 Out of those users, 130 finished the survey and generated 2504 ratings.
-The most students answered from the University of Passau, Germany (66%).
+The majority of the students who answered were from the University of Passau, Germany (66%).